udexon/GEISHA/Collective_Intelligence_C.md

 What about investment, agriculture, etc?
 Small robots for small farmers?

+- b.
+Goods / Services vs. Prices: When USA impose tax on goods from China, it may not cause the amount of production to be reduced, but the goods may be sold to other lower price regions.
+This may help their economy in the long term.

+Similarly with services &mdash; must differentiate Goods / Services from Price mechanism.

 Micro entity may have self awareness.

 Macro entity may not, or may, against bigger environment.
 Earth vs. Internet.